 How RNA therapy works

-An RNA therapy is designed to correct the mistake, or mutation, in the RNA of someone with a genetic disease.
+An RNA therapy is designed to correct the mistake, or mutation, in the RNA of someone with a disease.
 By correcting the mistake, the RNA can then be used to create the protein that the cell needs, taking away the underlying cause of the disease.

 Why focus on RNA therapies?